lucia-auth/lucia/documentation/content/main/start-here/username-password.md

 });
 ```

-> (warn) While `AuthRequest.validate()` and `AuthRequest.validateUser()` will do a CSRF check and only return a user/session if it passes the check, **make sure to add CSRF protection** to routes that doesn't rely on Lucia for validation.
+> (warn) While `AuthRequest.validateUser()` will do a CSRF check and only return a user/session if it passes the check, **make sure to add CSRF protection** to routes that doesn't rely on Lucia for validation.
 You can check if the request is coming from the same domain as where the app is hosted by using the `Origin` header.

 #### Set user passwords